farisNassif/FourthYear_EmergingTechnologies/README.md

 2. Navigate to the <b> \app\ </b> directory, `cd app`
 3. Run the program from <b>runner.py</b>, `python runner.py`

-Upon running you should be able to access the Web Application on `http://127.0.0.1:5000/`
+Upon running you should be able to access the Web Application on `http://127.0.0.1:5000/`<br>
+If you just want to try out the program without going through the chore of installing and running it you can [here](https://mnist-python-digit-prediction.herokuapp.com/)

 <i> If for any reason after Step 3 you encounter errors after running, the most common issue would be missing imports, to solve this look for what import it says is missing and type `pip install whateverthatimportis`</i>